planetabhi/figma-variables/README.md

 ---

 ## Bringing It All Together
-By organizing our Figma variables into these four collections, we create a system that's both robust and scalable.
-It's like building a city with well-planned streets and neighborhoods, ensuring everything works together seamlessly.
+By organizing Figma variables into these four collections, we create a system that's both robust and scalable.
+By adopting this structured approach, we not only achieve consistency but also enhance collaboration, scalability, and flexibility.
+We empower our teams to build better user interfaces, faster.

 #### In Figma
 ```